KaoutharBousbaa1/Kestra_NarutoAI/README.md

     ```sh
     docker-compose up -d
     ```

-2. Navigate to your Discord Bot Directory and the command:
+2. Unzip the folder called `node_modules` in your Discord Bot directory if it is not already unzipped.
+Then navigate to the unzipped folder and install the required packages by running the command:
     ```sh
+    npm install
+    ```

+3. Navigate to your Discord Bot directory and run the following command to start the bot:
+    ```sh
     nodemon src/index.js
     ```
-3. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.
+4. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.

 ## Final Notes